HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - SSL certificates
   - Protocol agnostic approach
 - Technique and tools
-  - Native test runner
+  - Native test runner 🖐️ used
-  - Logging
+  - Logging 🖐️ used
   - Application configuring
-  - Testing
+  - Testing 🖐️ used
-  - CI/CD
+  - CI/CD 🖐️ used
-  - Readable
+  - Readable 🖐️ used
-  - Writable
+  - Writable 🖐️ used
-  - Transform
+  - Transform 🖐️ used
   - back pressure
-  - Buffer
+  - Buffer 🖐️ used
-  - Console
+  - Console 🖐️ used
   - Inspector
   - Reliability
   - Quality